Meng-Lyu/cs686-lectures/labs/Lab06-README.md

 [reference file](https://docs.google.com/spreadsheets/d/1OYTBf7ebsGMdjvMcec5rtkgdvv9WwCRSiJpUUNe3IyU/edit#gid=0) for BQ tasks

-For each of the following tasks, do it once using `join` and once using `partition by`.
+For each of the following tasks, do it once using `join` (but no other analytic functions listed [HERE](https://cloud.google.com/bigquery/docs/reference/standard-sql/analytic-function-concepts)) and once using `partition by`.

 Of course, you can try one more time using neither (but that won't be graded).